 More Pond Books for Little Learners

 Five Green and Speckled Frogs is a fun counting book with patterns, rhyming, and a sing-a-long!
-The perfect book to meet all the needs of a pond book for little learners.
+The perfect pond-themed book to meet the needs of your little learners.

 Good Morning, Pond is a book about the routines of the pond animals as morning begins.
 The frogs croak, and the bugs fly.
 What else happens as the pond awakes from a sleepy night?